• Heritage Christian Jan 2024

 Scholastic Summer Reading Home Base

-From May 4 – September 7, 2023 your kids can track their reading, attend virtual author events, engage in educational games and more by creating an account for them on “Home Base.”
+Your kids can track their reading, attend virtual author events, engage in educational games and more by creating an account for them on “Home Base.”
 By keeping up their reading streak, your children will not only be able to gain access to more virtual fun, but they will help “unlock” donated books that will be distributed to children with limited or no book availability.
 Reading for a purpose – how rewarding!
 Sign up for Scholastic Home Base.
+The reading program typically begins late April/early May and runs through sometime in September.

 How will you encourage reading in your home this summer?